 Development Engineer, Manufacturing Salary

-An average Manufacturing Development Engineer in the United States can expect to take home roughly $67K annually.
-The majority of workers are highly satisfied with their job.
-Men account for the majority of Manufacturing Development Engineers who responded to the questionnaire — 88 percent to be exact.
-While some workers in this profession — nearly one in four — do not have any health coverage, a strong majority do receive medical benefits and a majority have dental insurance.
-This snapshot results from replies to PayScale's salary survey.
+An average Manufacturing Development Engineer in the United States can expect to take home roughly $68K per year.
+Work is enjoyable for Manufacturing Development Engineers, who typically claim high levels of job satisfaction.
+While some workers in this profession — nearly one in five — do not have any health coverage, a fair number do receive medical benefits and the larger part have dental insurance.
+Manufacturing Development Engineers who took the survey are largely men, dominating at 88 percent.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 |Bonus||$1,454 - $10,510|

 Job Description for Development Engineer, Manufacturing

 Development engineers in manufacturing are responsible for developing manufacturing projects for their company.
 They are in charge of increasing manufacturing efficiency by developing process improvements.
 They use their engineering expertise to anticipate production issues and escalate manufacturing problems as soon as they arise.
 Development engineers in manufacturing work with other teams in their company to form a more cohesive production process, as well as use a personal computer to track manufacturing specifications and modify production numbers as needed.
 Development engineers in manufacturing actively participate in maintenance, production, and engineering tasks to establish preventative maintenance procedures, repair procedures, and spare parts requirements on all equipment, as well as monitor results.
 One of their main duties includes responding to customer complaints with root cause analysis and corrective actions.
 Development engineers in manufacturing plan, propose, and implement new production operations and equipment and the relocation of existing operations and equipment.Read More...